What Is Breakaway In Hockey?

-In hockey, a breakaway is when an attacking player has the puck and there is nobody between them and the goalie.
+In hockey, a breakaway is when an attacking player has the puck, and there is nobody between them and the goalie.

-When a player is on a breakaway, they are one-on-one with the goalie and there are no defenders between the attacker and the goalie.
-Breakaways typically occur when the defense makes a mistake or the defending team gets caught on a line change.
+When a player is on a breakaway, they are one-on-one with the goalie, and there are no defenders between them.
+Breakaways typically occur when the defense makes a mistake, or the defending team gets caught on a line change.
 Defenders will typically stay back to avoid breakaways from happening.
 However, if a breakaway does occur, the attacking skater must get creative if they want to score.

 There are a few differences between a penalty shot and a breakaway.
-The biggest difference comes in the amount of players that are involved in the play.
+The biggest difference comes in the number of players that are involved in the play.
 In a penalty shot, there are only two players that are allowed to be involved, the goalie and the skater.
-Although a breakaway is a one-on-one with the goalie, the other skaters on the ice may race back to catch and stop the attacker.
+Although a breakaway is a one-on-one situation with the goalie, the other skaters on the ice may race back to catch and stop the attacker.